nathanielcastillo/Bellabeat-Fitness-Data/README.md

 # Prepare
 ### Data Source

-Data is downloaded from https://divvy-tripdata.s3.amazonaws.com/index.html
+Data is downloaded from https://www.kaggle.com/datasets/arashnic/fitbit Fitness data is spread out across 11 different CSVs

-Trip data is organized into 1 CSV file per month for a total of 12 CSVs for the year 2023

-Data deemed as credible and passes ROCCC method
+Data does not fully pass the ROCC method

+The sample size is too small

-- [x] Reliable - High Sample Size, over 5 million rows of data
+- [ ] Reliable - High Sample Size, over 5 million rows of data
 - [x] Original - Public Dataset provided by Motivate International Inc.
 - [x] Comprehensive - 5 million rows with 13 columns of relevant data
 - [x] Current - Data is from 2023
 - [x] Cited - Motivate International Inc.

-Note that data-privacy issues prevent access from rider's personally identifiable information.
-Only individual ride information is collected, information about the riders themselves is not.
-Therefore, unable to determine things like if casual riders live within Cyclistic service areas or if they purchased multiple single passes.

 Data needs to be cleaned before further analysis due to data quality issues such as null values.